Lachiecodes/Azure-Incident-Response/README.md

 # Incident Reponse in Azure Sentinel Using NIST 800-61
 ## Introduction
 In this project, the aim was to emulate the work of an SOC Analyst.
 Incident tickets where opened and investigated, and I tried to determine whether the incidents were legitimate.
 If so, I would either close out the incidents or escalate them as necessary.
+This proccess was carried out using the NIST 800-61 as a framework for the incident reponse process.

 Although there was a large volume of brute force attempts generated through the creation of the honeypots, it was rare for them to have a successful login attempt.
 These higher severity tickets where generated through the use of powershell scripts, except for the one Linux brute force success which was a true positive.